auth0-sandbox/lab-api-access-management/README.md

     NOTE: grave accents (` over the tab key on the keyboard) are used around the JavaScript template literal (the value);
     they are not single-quotation marks!

+1. Save the app.js file.

 1. In the Run/Debug panel make sure *Launch Acme FM* is selected as the launch configuration and launch the program.

+1. Click the Acme FM in the Call Stack on the Run/Debug panel.

+1. In the DEBUG CONSOLE for the Acme FM application, locate the link to the application.

+1. Only if inside a GitHub Codespace:
+    1. Copy the link to the application.
+    1. In the Auth0 settings for the Acme FM application paste the link as the logout URL.
+    1. Paste the link with /callback appended as the callback URL.

+1. Use the link to open the application page in the browser.

-1. Sign on to the app with the user from before; this should be the user that has the role with the API permissions.
+1. Sign on to the app with Will Notspend; this is the user that has the role with the API permissions.

-1. The landing page should show an internal error talking to the API.
+1. The landing page will show an internal error talking to the API.
     The API is not running, we just want to make sure the app would launch first and verify the authentication provides the access token!

 1. Click the name of the user on the landing page or the user icon at the upper right to